 Unemployment: In addition to physical and cognitive issues that make it difficult for some people with disabilities to work, people with disabilities face other barriers to employment including discrimination, accessibility issues, income and asset limits for public benefits programs, and transportation challenges.
-These barriers are most apparent in the difference in unemployment rates: In 2019, people with disabilities were more than twice as likely as people without disabilities to be not working, but actively looking for work (10% vs. 4%).
-Out of Labor Force: Another 11 million people with disabilities age 18-64 were out of the labor force (not employed and not looking for work).
-People with disabilities were more than three times as likely to be out of the labor force as people without disabilities (56% vs. 17%).
-And people with disabilities out of the labor force were far more likely to be below the ALICE Threshold than people with disabilities in the labor force (64% vs. 37%).
+These barriers are most apparent in the difference in unemployment rates: In Connecticut in 2019, people with disabilities were more than twice as likely as people without disabilities to be not working, but actively looking for work (12% vs. 5%).

+Out of Labor Force: Another 96,782 people with disabilities age 18-64 in Connecticut were out of the labor force (not employed and not looking for work).
+People with disabilities in Connecticut were more than three times as likely to be out of the labor force as people without disabilities (50% vs.15%).
+And people with disabilities out of the labor force were twice as likely to be below the ALICE Threshold as people with disabilities in the labor force (65% vs. 32%).

 Rates of labor force participation also varied by type of disability.
-In 2019, more than half of people who were deaf or hard of hearing or had a vision disability (age 18-64) were working or looking for work.
-But people with other types of disabilities were more likely to be out of the labor force - 63% of people with a cognitive disability, 77% of people with disabilities that affect a person's ability to live independently, and 80% of people with disabilities that make self-care difficult.
+In Connecticut, more than two-thirds (69%) of people age 18-64 who were deaf or had a hearing disability were working or looking for work in 2019.
+But people with other types of disabilities were more likely to be out of the labor force - 59% of people with a cognitive disability, 68% of people with disabilities that affect a person's ability to live independently, and 72% of people with disabilities that make self-care difficult.

-Seniors: While seniors overall are staying in the labor force longer, only 9% of U.S. seniors with disabilities were in the labor force in 2019, compared to 24% of seniors without disabilities.
-Of seniors in the labor force, 24% with disabilities were below the ALICE Threshold compared to 18% for seniors in the labor force without disabilities.
+Seniors: While seniors are staying in the labor force longer, only 10% of Connecticut seniors with disabilities were in the labor force in 2019, compared to 30% of seniors without disabilities.
+Of seniors in the labor force, 17% with disabilities were below the ALICE Threshold compared to 14% for seniors in the labor force without disabilities.